MichalKarbownik/falcon-docs/docs/falcon-server/caching.md

 `Item`, `Item:1`, `Item:2` and so on.

 This works great with "plain" values.
-But when you're dealing with nested listings - you need to help `@cache` directive by pointing out where to look for `ID` values at.
+But when you're dealing with nested listings - you need to help `@cache` directive by pointing out where to look for `ID` values.
 Let's assume you have the following GQL schema:

 ```graphql
 type Query {